 Before you drive off the lot with a new car, you need to have auto insurance.
 In 2020, more than 945,000 registered vehicles occupied the roads and highways of the Diamond State, according to the Delaware State Police.
 That year, over 29,000 traffic accidents occurred statewide, resulting in more than 7,000 injuries and 117 fatalities, causing an estimated $1.1 billion in economic losses.

 Having auto insurance can help to protect you from financial stress if you cause an accident, and minimum levels of coverage are required by Delaware law.
 Bankrate’s insurance editorial team has researched average annual premiums obtained from Quadrant Information Services, as well as coverages, discounts and financial strength scores, to determine the best car insurance in Delaware.

-Best car insurance companies in Delaware
+The best car insurance companies in Delaware

-Average cost of car insurance in Delaware
+Average car insurance cost in Delaware